-The figure indicates the location of the solid-state drive bracket and provides a visual representation of the bracket alignment procedure to accommodate the M.2 2230 solid-state drive.
+The figure indicates the location of the solid-state drive bracket and provides a visual representation of the bracket alignment procedure to accommodate the M.2 2230 solid-state drive in SSD slot 1:

 - 1. Align the solid-state drive bracket to accommodate the M.2 2230 solid-state drive. - 2.
-Replace the single (M2x3) screw to secure the solid-state drive module to the palm-rest and keyboard assembly.
+Replace the single (M2x3) screw to secure the solid-state drive module to the palmrest and keyboard assembly.